Skip to main content

 What can you do to make sure your organization stays compliant?

 Organizations typically have to comply with more than one set of requirements.
 There are obligatory and advisory financial data security regulations as well as international, federal, and regional laws.
-By following the requirements of all applicable banking security standards, laws, and regulations, financial institutions can build advanced cybersecurity strategies to achieve the required level of cybersecurity.
+By following the requirements of all applicable banking cybersecurity regulations, laws, and standards, financial institutions can build advanced strategies to achieve the required level of cybersecurity.

-It’s easy to get lost while looking for relevant IT standards, regulations, and local laws.
+It’s easy to get lost trying to find out which IT standards, regulations, and local laws are relevant to an organization.
 So what should financial industry players focus on?

-In the next section, we overview some of the key cybersecurity standards, laws, and regulations for banks and other financial institutions.
+In the next section, we’ll examine some of the key cybersecurity standards, laws, and regulations for banks and other financial institutions.

-Compliance requirements have different purposes and different operational and jurisdictional areas for organizations working in the financial sector.
+Compliance requirements have different purposes and different operational and jurisdictional areas for organizations operating within the financial sector.
 Let’s take a look at the major ones, starting with global cybersecurity standards.

 Global cybersecurity standards